swill200/swill200.github.io/index.md

-### By the way, I will be graduating in May of 2021 and will be willing and able to accept a software developer position immediately after.
+### I will be graduating in May of 2021 and will be willing and able to accept a software developer position immediately after.